 Professional Learning Design

 Leading Educators helps schools chart an alternative way forward.
 Content cycles are a series of weekly, content-based professional learning sessions focused on the defining work of planning and delivering engaging and equitable instruction.
-Since teachers can only effectively teach what they understand, the process facilitates building essential content knowledge and instructional decision-making skills that connect directly to the demands of their curriculum and students’ needs.
+Since teachers can only effectively teach what they understand, the process helps them build essential content knowledge and instructional decision-making skills that they can connect directly to the demands of their curriculum and students’ needs.

 How Content Cycles Work